Everest Base Camp Helicopter Tour

 Most of the tours revolve around the Kathmandu Valley.
 There are three cities to explore inside this valley: Kathmandu, Lalitpur, and Bhaktapur.
 Within the valley you can find, seven of the ten UNESCO world heritage sites.
 One must definitely visit these seven sites which are; the three Durbar squares of Kathmandu, Patan, and Bhaktapur, Swayambhunath, Boudhanath, Pashupatinath, and Changunarayan temple.
 Outside the valley are many other divine places to visit.
 You can visit Pokhara, a lively city besides the beautiful lake of Phewa.
 You can tour around this city as well as engage in some adventurous activities such as; paragliding, bungee jumping, boating etc. Towards the plain lands on the south is Lumbini, the birthplace of Gautam Buddha.
 Holding immense religious values, this is the very place where Buddha took his first steps and spent most of his childhood.
 Similarly, Chitwan is another popular destination to visit.
 You may engage in jungle safaris during your stay or spend time exploring and learning about the Tharu culture.
 Besides major cities, there are various vantage points that offer great views of landscapes beyond the hills.
 Nagarkot and Dhulikhel around Kathmandu and Sarangkot near Pokhara are situated nearby to the cities yet offer some of the most spectacular views of mountains.
 Some of the major tours in Nepal are:

-1. Kathmandu City Tour with Tibet Bhutan tour
+1. Kathmandu City Tour with Nepal, Tibet, Bhutan tour

 2. Nepal Explore Tour with Bhutan Tibet tour